davidosomething/dotfiles/vim/README.md

 - You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.

+Finally

 - `:UpdateRemotePlugins` if installing/upgrading python-based plugins
-- `:CheckHealth` to see if the python3 setup and plugins are working.
+- `:checkhealth` to see if the python3 setup and plugins are working.

 ### JavaScript Settings